TechDiva001/the-tech-diva-aiml-journey/README.md

 ---

-## ⭐ How to Use This Repo
+## ⭐ Join the Journey

+If you want to follow along or use this as a guide for your own learning:

-- ⭐ Star this repo to save it for later
+- ⭐ Star this repo to support and save it
-- 🍴 Fork it to track your own AI/ML journey
+- 🍴 Fork it to build your own version of the journey
-- 🧭 Follow the phases step-by-step using the roadmap
+- 🧭 Explore the phases in order (or at your own pace)
-- 🛠 Build projects alongside each phase
+- 🛠 Learn by building alongside each stage
-- ⏳ Don’t rush — consistency > speed
+- ⏳ Move at your own rhythm — consistency matters more than speed

 > This is not a “perfect” roadmap.
-It’s a real, evolving journey.
-Adapt it to your own pace.
+It is my personal AI/ML journey documented in public.

+> You’re welcome to learn from it, adapt it, and grow with it.
 ---

 ### 🛠 Tech Stack & Core Ecosystem.